GiannisJOHN/designo/Notes.md

 #### Improve
 01. improve naming for links (to the Locations page) that appear on the About and Contact page.
 Also, the place in folder structure.
 02. repeat markdown vs extensive css manipulation.
-What should i do with the responsive nav menu
+What should I do with the responsive nav menu

 #### To-Do
 01. responsive form __DONE__
-02. navbar
+02. navbar __DONE__
 03. placeholder for about images
 04. add circles
-05. links to location not working
+05. links to the Location page not working
+06. make the burger menu functional __DONE__

+#### comment imports
+small letters, in order below

+01. components
+02. utility functions
+03. css
+04. data

+#### a new approach to handling class additions and removals conditionally
+Create a separate object 'theme' that includes classes (strings) and functions which will return the corresponding class conditionally.
+With this approach, you can handle the conditions much easier keeping the JSX clean.
+Also, it is very easy to test this simple JavaScript object because it can be placed outside a react component.